violator667/backpackpl/readme.md

 ## License

 Feel free to use it for non commercial projects.
-If you want to use it in any commercial website [email me](mailto:violator667@gmail.com) me first.
+If you want to use it in any commercial website [email me](mailto:violator667@gmail.com) first.

 [ico-version]: https://img.shields.io/packagist/v/violator667/backpackpl.svg?style=flat-square
 [ico-downloads]: https://img.shields.io/packagist/dt/violator667/backpackpl.svg?style=flat-square